earthai-tech/watex/README.md

 -----------------------------------------------------------------------------
 ```
 * **Note**: This is an illustration example, you can tuning your hyperparameters using an other
             estimators either the *supervised learning* method by handling the method
             `watex.modeling.sl.modeling.Modeling.tuning_hyperparameters` parameters.

-You can quick have a look of your
-*learning curve* by calling decorated method `get_learning_curve` as below:
+We can quick visualize the *learning curve* by calling the decorated method
+`get_learning_curve` as below:
 ```
 >>> processObj.get_learning_curve (estimator= my_compose_estimator_,
         switch_plot='on')